how does hmrc collect tax on savings interest

 What Happens If I Don’t Declare Taxable Savings Interest?

 Failing to declare taxable savings interest can lead to significant consequences.
 HMRC has robust systems to identify undeclared earnings, often based on information from banks.
+Here’s what can happen if you don’t report it properly:

 Self-assessment taxpayers must declare all interest accurately in their returns.
 Keeping detailed records and cross-checking with HMRC’s reports is the best way to stay compliant and avoid penalties.